-Amount of Commitment Expiration Per Period Total Amounts Committed Less Than 1 Year 1 - 3 Years 4 - 5 Years After 5 Years Other Commercial Commitments \$ 29,867,000 \$ 29,867,000 \$ \$ \$
+An Total Amounts Committed 4 - 5 Years After 5 Years Other Commercial Commitments \$ 29,867,000 \$29,867,000 \$ - \$ \$

 The obligations above are open purchase orders primarily for packaging and other ingredients used in our products.
 The expected timing of payments of these obligations is estimated based on current information.
 Timing of payments and actual amounts paid may be different, depending on the time of receipt of goods or services, or changes to agreed-upon amounts for some obligations.